 Similarly, SharePoint Online improves process management through automation and digitation.
 SharePoint Online removes the need for paper-based forms, allowing staff to fill in digital forms, which can be shared and updated instantly.
 By the time a form reaches the CEO, they can be sure that all the information contained in it is accurate.
 Aside from reducing time spent on manual processes and improving the security of information, these changes are having a positive environmental impact.

-- Digitised forms have improved turnaround time from form completion to approval.
+- Digitised forms have improved turnaround time to less than a week, from form completion to approval

 PA helped Diabetes Victoria migrate from several inefficient systems to a single up-to-date solution in SharePoint Online.
 If the organisation were to maintain its previous records management system, it would have had to spend $100,000.
 By contrast, PA delivered a records management solution—with far more capabilities—for a quarter of that cost.